-Biodiesel is a vegetable oil- or animal fat-based diesel fuel consisting of long-chain alkyl esters.
+Biodiesel is a vegetable oil or animal fat-based diesel fuel consisting of long-chain alkyl esters.
 It is typically formed by the chemical reaction of lipids with alcohol that produce fatty acid esters.

 It can be used in any blend with petroleum diesel fuel.
 Like petroleum diesel, it is used to fuel compression-ignition engines that operate on petroleum diesel.
 There has always been debate as to whether Biodiesel has significant environmental benefits in terms of reduced emissions, greater energy independence, decreased global warming impacts and a positive impact on agriculture.
 It seems that whether it is or not very much depends on where it comes from.

 Biodiesel is low in sulfur but has a much higher cetane rating than other lower sulfur diesel fuels.
-Biodiesel addition reduces wear of fuel system and increases the service life of the fuel injection equipment.
-However, variations in energy density of biodiesel are more dependent on the feedstock used.
+The addition of Biodiesel reduces wear in fuel systems and increases the service life of the fuel injection equipment.
+However, variations in energy density of biodiesel depend more on the feedstock used.

 Biodiesel Production Technologies

 The cleaned feedstock sample is titrated with a standardized base solution to determine the concentration of free fatty acids present in the vegetable oil sample.
-These acids are then esterified into biodiesel through three basic routes that include base catalyzed transesterification of the oil, direct acid catalyzed transesterification of the oil and conversion of the oil to its fatty acids and then to biodiesel.
+These acids are then esterified into biodiesel through three basic routes that include base-catalyzed transesterification of the oil, direct acid-catalyzed transesterification of the oil, and conversion of the oil to its fatty acids and then to biodiesel.

-However, base catalyzed transesterification is the most economical process that requires only low temperatures and pressures and produces a 98 % conversion yield.
+However, base-catalyzed transesterification is the most economical process that requires only low temperatures and pressures and produces a 98 % conversion yield.

-If feedstock has high acid content, acid-catalyzed transesterification can be used to react fatty acids with alcohol to produce biodiesel and glycerin.
+If the feedstock has high acid content, acid-catalyzed transesterification can be used to react with fatty acids with alcohol to produce biodiesel and glycerin.
 Other methods such as ultrasonic reactors, supercritical reactors, and fixed-bed reactors that are used remove the need for chemical catalysts.

 Now, the excess alcohol is removed through distillation or flash evaporation process.
 The glycerin by-product includes unused catalyst and soaps that are neutralized with an acid.
-In more sophisticated operations, glycerin is distilled to high purity.
-After separating biodiesel from glycerin, the biodiesel is purified using warm water to remove residual catalyst or soaps, dried and stored.
-The finished biodiesel is then analyzed using sophisticated analytical equipment prior to the use as a commercial fuel.
+In more sophisticated operations, glycerin can be distilled to high purity.
+After separating biodiesel from glycerin, the biodiesel is purified using warm water to remove residual catalyst or soaps, dried, and stored.
+The finished biodiesel is then analyzed before its use as a commercial fuel.

-Image Credit: Photos.com - Biodiesel produced from waste and vegetable oils.
+Biodiesel produced from waste and vegetable oils.
+Image Credit: Photos.com

 Benefits of Biodiesel

 Additionally, it reduces a country’s dependence on imported oil thereby increasing energy security.
-It also contributes to the lubricity of an engine and acts as a solvent and loosens deposits or other junk present in the engine that could possibly clog.
+It also contributes to the lubricity of an engine and acts as a solvent loosening deposits or other junk present in the engine that could clog.
 As pure biodiesel does not leave any deposits, it results in increased engine life.

 Biodiesel has several other key benefits that include the following: